top of page

 The central character in the Bible is Jesus.

-His coming is foretold in the Old Testament.
+The coming of Jesus is foretold in the Old Testament.

-The New Testament narrates his ministry and the "Good News."
+The New Testament narrates his ministry and the "Good News" that he brought.

 a.
 It explains who the Hebrews are.